tlatsas/baisho/README.md

 then user is prompted to select.
 If there is only one system device then it is used by default.

 * rip from default system device in /tmp/img.iso

+code:

     baisho rip "/tmp/img.iso"

-If image already exists then user is prompted to overwrite
+If image already exists then user is prompted to overwrite.

 * rip from /der/sr0 to /tmp/img.iso and calculate checksums

+code:

     baisho rip -s -d /dev/sr0 "/tmp/img.iso"

 * list all system optical devices reported by udisks

+code:

     baisho -l